Proto-Slavic borrowings: Slavic and Iranian

 Slavs in the Proto-Slavic era came into contact with various Iranian tribes, namely Scythians, Sarmatians, and Alans, who were present in vast regions of eastern and southeastern Europe in the first centuries CE.
 The names of two large rivers in the centre of Slavic expansion, Dnieper and Dniester, are of Iranian origin, and Iranian toponyms are found as far west as modern-day Romania.

 For a long time there have been investigators who believe that the number of loanwords from Iranian languages in Proto-Slavic is substantial.
-However, other Slavists claimed that confirmed Iranianisms in Slavic are few in number, and Ranko Matasović has raised broad objections to the body of past Iranianist research.
+Zbigniew Gołąb, for instance, argued that a vast majority of Proto-Slavic words beginning with the voiceless velar fricative *x- (where the etymology was otherwise unclear, as in *xotěti and *xovati) were actually borrowed from Iranian sources.
+However, other Slavists claimed that confirmed Iranianisms in Slavic are few in number.
+One of the least ambigious Iranian-Slavic lexical isoglosses (possibly explained as a Slavic borrowing from Iranian) is a lone adposition: Old Persian rādiy, OCS radi.

 Antoine Meillet and André Vaillant explain the alleged lack of Iranianisms in Slavic: "the civilization of warrior and partially nomadic tribes, like Scythian and Sarmatian, could have exerted only a cursory influence on the patriarchal civilization of Slavs".
+Meillet and Vaillant reject the outright borrowing of the Proto-Slavic word for god from Iranian, but considered that the semasiological development of the term was an Iranianism: in both Slavic and Indo-Iranian, the root that denotes deity also denotes wealth, share (Proto-Slavic *bagu > Common Slavic *bogъ, Old Persian baga, Sanskrit bhága).

-Matasović criticizes Zbigniew Gołąb's approach as "methodologically unacceptable", emphasizing that initial *x- in Slavic has several sources, some of which have been ascertained (like PIE *#ks-) and others which have not.
+Ranko Matasović has raised broad objections to the body of past Iranianist research.
+He criticizes Gołąb's approach as "methodologically unacceptable", emphasizing that initial *x- in Slavic has several sources, some of which have been ascertained (like PIE *#ks-) and others which have not.
 Matasović recommends that instances of initial *x- in Slavic should first be explained by recourse to regular Slavic sound laws, and that Iranian should be proposed as a source if and only if the etymon has been attested in Iranian, and if and only if there is additional phonetic evidence to support the proposal.

-Meillet and Vaillant considered that the semasiological development of the Proto-Slavic word for god was an Iranianism.
-In both Slavic and Indo-Iranian, the root that denotes deity also denotes wealth, share (Proto-Slavic *bagu > Common Slavic *bogъ) and Indo-Iranian (Old Persian baga, Sanskrit bhága).

-One of the Iranian-Slavic lexical isoglosses is a lone adposition: Old Persian rādiy, OCS radi.